-Integrating wind energy in Denmark through a well-developed transmission infrastructure, capable of handling fluctuations
+Integrating wind energy in Denmark requires a well-developed transmission infrastructure, capable of handling fluctuations

-In 2017, wind energy in Denmark provided more than 43 percent of Denmark’s total energy consumption but we plan to go further, as 50 percent of the consumption is expected to be covered by the end of 2020.
+In 2019, wind energy in Denmark provided more than 47.2 per cent of Denmark’s total electricity consumption.
+However, we plan to go even further, as 50 per cent of the consumption is expected to be covered by wind by the end of 2020.

-The total Danish wind energy capacity reached 5 GW in 2015 and at least 1.4 GW will be added in the coming years as major offshore projects are currently underway.
+The total Danish wind energy capacity reached 6 GW in 2018, which will increase significantly in the coming years as major offshore projects are currently underway.
 Denmark’s large-scale wind energy integration is made possible by a well-developed transmission infrastructure, capable of handling fluctuations.
-The Danish grid is connected to the neighbouring countries, allowing for the import and export of energy during peak periods.
+For example, the Danish grid is connected to the neighbouring countries, allowing for the import and export of energy during peak periods.

 We invite you to explore wind energy related solutions in more depth below, find potential partners, catch up on the latest wind energy news and discover real-life case examples of how wind technology can help solve your energy issues.

 Connect with us: Lise Holmegaard Larsen, Project Manager, firstname.lastname@example.org ,+45 40478322

 A new report by the International Energy Agency says that India and Europe will lead the renewables expansion in the year to come, and the future looks bright too.
 A new analysis by the green think tank EMBER shows renewables will double in the next decade to deliver 60 per cent of EU’s electricity demand in 2030.

 Wind and solar energy make up 50 per cent of Denmark’s total electricity production.
 But now Denmark is even closer to creating a fossil-free society with the opening of Thorup-Sletten – a 77 MW onshore wind farm located in Northern Jutland.
 The park is set to generate power for 65,000 households.